Criminal Background Clearances

 Students in teacher education programs can log into the Office of Clinical Studies DRF in Taskstream to access the date of their most recent criminal background clearance (CBC).
 Then, use the table below to determine if your CBC is valid for the courses you are planning to take.
 You should keep a copy of your CBC, giving you a record of the date of your last check.

-ALL CLEARANCES COMPLETED BEFORE November 1, 2019 ARE NO LONGER VALID for the fall semester.
+ALL CLEARANCES COMPLETED BEFORE March 31, 2020 ARE NO LONGER VALID for the spring semester.

 |My last criminal background clearance was completed:||These are the semesters/sessions through which my clearance is valid:|